RussBaz/enforce/README.md

 ### 0.3.2 - xx.01.2017

+* Added support for Python 3.5.3 and 3.6.0
+* Added support for NamedTuple
-* Added support for NamedTuples
+* Added support for Set
 * Fixed failing nested lists type checking

 ### 0.3.1 - 17.09.2016